Use 1D NodeJs package arrays in C# app

 In the snippet above, get1DArray method is used to get reference to 1D array from NodeJs package.
 Method getIndex is used to get element from the array.

-Set element of the 1D array
+Set element from NodeJs package 1D array in C# application

 // use Activate only once in your app